HaroldMitts/wininstall/README.md

 List Volume
 Exit
 ````
-> Important: in the 3rd command, enter the disk number for the USB device, in place of the [disk number] command placeholder.
+> ***Important***: in the 3rd command, enter the disk number for the USB device, in place of the [disk number] command placeholder.
 If you do not know the disk number, Diskpart can tell you by running `list disk` and noting the disk number.

-> Note: You can assign any available drive letters you wish and do not need to use E and F as shown.
+> ***Note***: You can assign any available drive letters you wish and do not need to use E and F as shown.
 Also, you can set the label to anything if you want to assign different description labels.

 12. Create bootable media for WinPE using makewinpemedia.cmd (this script comes built-in to the Windows ADK)